FAQs - General

 FAQs - Custom Home Building

 Yes - MILEHAM is a professional Licensed Builder: 272736C.
-We are an award winning Member of the Master Builders Association of NSW, and are also a Member of the Association of Professional Builders.
+We are a multi-award winning Member of the Master Builders Association of NSW, and are also a Member of the Association of Professional Builders.

 You can read more about the importance of working with a professional Master Builder here:

-• Will you Build from my own Architect's or Draftperson's plans?
+Will you Build from my own Architect's or Draftsman's plans?

 Yes we will.
-MILEHAM has a 100% flexible service model, meaning we build custom homes not only for our Architectural Design Clients, but also for Clients who have sourced their designs and approved plans elsewhere.
+MILEHAM has a 100% flexible service model, meaning we provide our construction services not only for our Architectural Design Clients, but also for Clients who have sourced their designs and approved plans elsewhere.

 MILEHAM offers detailed Fixed Price Contracts on our custom home building projects to allow more transparency and dependability for our clients.
 Our Building Quotes are valid for 30 days and, once approved with your deposit paid, construction begins within 3 months.